Safavid steel helmet (Iran, 1500s AD)

 In India, smiths stopped making crucible steel in the 1860s, when the new, much cheaper, and higher quality Bessemer steel put them out of business.
 In China, steel-makers gave up making steel just a little later, when the British won the Opium Wars and forced China to let Europeans sell Bessemer steel in China.

 By 1900, Karl Siemens in Germany replaced Bessemer steel with a better method.
 You still started with a big batch of melted blast furnace steel ("pig iron"), but instead of cold air you slowly added wrought iron (which has a lot of oxygen in it) or rust (iron oxide) until you had the right amount of oxygen in the steel.
 Then you added limestone as before.
 This "open-hearth process" was easier to control and could make even bigger batches of steel.
 The price of steel kept on going down, while the quality got better and better.
-People started to make all kinds of things out of steel: forks, spoons, zippers, snaps, screws, steel-toed boots, cooking pots, sinks, motors, cars, big ships, airplanes, skyscrapers.
+People started to make all kinds of things out of steel: forks, spoons, zippers, snaps, screws, steel-toed boots, cooking pots, sinks, motors, bicycles, cars, big ships, airplanes, skyscrapers.
 Steel was everywhere.

 People used the open hearth process until 1960.
 Then they got better at controlling the process of blowing oxygen into the iron, and went back to Bessemer steel - which we still use today.
 But it's not only Britain and the United States that know how to do it.
 After World War II, Russia and Australia helped China restart their steel industry with modern methods.
 Today, China produces almost half of the world's steel, and Europe only about 10%.